daniel-schroeder-dev/cwhq-python-email-series/emails/46__using-dict-get.md

 ## Question

-A young Pythonista is working on a program that allows users to store contact information for their friends and family.
+A young Python programmer is working on a program that allows users to store contact information for their friends and family.
 They are using a dictionary to store the contact information for each user, and each user has a few common keys, such as:

 - `full_name`
 - `phone_number`